- Consistent finishing on all brass case parts

 The process needs to take minutes and a maximum of a few hours.

-When using a vibratory tumbler, the machine shakes its tub in a way that it ensures your brass casing is polished even on the most intricate corners.
+When using a vibratory tumbler, the machine shakes its tub in a way that ensures your brass casing is polished even on the most intricate corners.

 The good thing with using a vibratory tumbler to polish is that it maintains the shape of your brass case.